The LTC and Estate Tax Legislation Hedge

 The Challenge:

-There’s a lot of potential change on the horizon in the Long-Term Care and Estate Planning markets.
-Between a potential wave of state level LTC legislation plus the possible sunset of the estate tax exclusion levels embedded in the Tax Cuts and Jobs Act (TCJA), clients are facing a period of uncertainty than can have real consequences over the balance of the decade and beyond.
+There’s been a lot of recent change in the Long-Term Care and Estate Planning markets.
+Between a potential wave of state level LTC legislation plus the passage of the One Big Beautiful Bill, clients are facing a new planning environment.
+How they respond to these changes, both actual and potential, can have real consequences over the balance of the decade and beyond.

-For clients who may find themselves subject to estate tax if current estate tax exclusion limits expire, their Long-Term Care strategy needs to be flexible enough to not only position them to take advantage of any possible opt-out of state level LTC programs, but also address the potential TCJA sunset.
-It likely also involves pushing some of this risk off to the experts: Insurance companies.
+For clients who may find themselves subject to estate tax if current estate tax exclusion limits expire, their Long-Term Care strategy needs to be flexible enough to not only position them to take advantage of any possible opt-out of state level LTC programs but also address potential changes to estate tax law.
+Yes, the OBBB is “permanent” but permanent has a different meaning in this context than perhaps any other: It means there is no defined sunset of current law.
+While that does offer a bit more consistency and predictability than prior law, it is by no means permanent in the true sense of the word.
+All of these facts combine to make pushing some of these risks off to the experts. insurance companies, an important part of an effective strategy.
 A well-conceived and executed solution will:

 - Use the most cost-effective strategy to secure Long-Term Care coverage

-- Allow for “ownership optimization” of the coverage in the event of the TCJA sunset that creates an estate tax liability
+- Allow for “ownership optimization” of the coverage in the event of future changes to estate tax law that create an estate tax liability

 The Strategy:

 The primary objective is to provide robust LTC benefits as efficiently as possible.
-Assuming the client has beneficiaries, a life insurance solution likely offers the best value, with either the client or their loved ones receiving significant benefits.
+Assuming the client has beneficiaries, a life insurance solution likely offers the best value, with the client or their loved ones receiving significant LTC or death benefits, respectively.
 At the same time, the use of a joint life product that accumulates cash provides additional efficiency and flexibility.

-- Fund a Survivorship IUL (SIUL) policy with an LTC rider:
+- Fund a Survivorship (SUL) policy with a true LTC rider:

 - Covers both insureds with an individual pool of LTC